miurahr/gradle-omegat-plugin/README.md

 ### Step 3: Add your own custom OmegaT task

 You can make your own custom task using `OmegatTask` type.
-Here is an example to run Java properties alignment from gradle task.
+Here is an example to run Java properties' alignment from gradle task.

 ```groovy
 repositories {